jypma/AvrLib/README.md

 TODO
 ====
+ - Allow Format<Format<X,Y>> to be equivalent to Format<X,Y>, so we can declare all format-dependent methods to take varargs directly, where appropriate.
+ - Allow STR("") where Token<STR("")> is expected
  - Replace << and >> streaming operators with template methods, so we can get rid of *Invocations on Reader and Writer in().expect<>()            // without target instance    DONE in().readAs<Format<>>(t);  // with target instance       DONE